 - Make your environment sleep friendly

-Treating yourself to a therapeutic touch increases dopamine and serotonin
+Treat yourself to a therapeutic touch for a boost of dopamine and serotonin

 If physical touch is your love language, you’ve come to the right place.
-Increasing physical touch, whether it’s with a massage, someone rubbing your back or cuddling up with your pet, can increase dopamine levels naturally.
+Increasing physical touch, whether it’s with relaxation massage services, a loved one rubbing your back or cuddling up with your pet, can increase dopamine levels naturally.
 A therapeutic massage, specifically, can also increase serotonin levels!

-Taking a cold shower increased dopamine by up to 250%
+Take a cold shower to increase dopamine by up to 250%

-Straight up: facts.
+Straight up facts.
 Having a shower in water that is 14C° (57F°) significantly increases dopamine levels up to 250%.
 If you aren’t a fan of cold showers (join the club), start by simply finishing your hot morning shower with a blast of cold water.
 See how long you can stay in the steady stream of coldness and try to stay longer each time.
 You can also explore alternative ways to use alternative ways to use cold water therapy that don’t require you to take an ice plunge.

-More sunlight equals more dopamine (even if the sunlight is ‘fake’)
+Get more sunlight (even if the sunlight is ‘fake’)

 As someone who is deeply affected by the seasonal changes (hello, Seasonal Affective Disorder), I can attest to the power of getting more sunlight into your day when your dopamine levels are low.
 However, sometimes the sun isn’t quite shining or you have no motivation to get outside (you still need to try).
 In this case, SAD lighting will drastically improve your dopamine levels and overall mood.
 These types of lights for seasonal affective disorder give you that jolt of “sunlight” and all the benefits that follow.
 To use SAD lamps properly, you’ll want to spend a minimum of 15 minutes in front of the light within the first 10 minutes of waking up.
 This regulates your wake-sleep-wake cycles and will help you feel more awake and happy on those dark days.